Expand To Show Full Article

 • World Expo

-• Despicable Me Minion Mayhem ride: (Endless Summer favorite) Go along for a wide ride with Gru, his girls and the Minions for an anniversary celebration of Gru’s adoption of the girls.
+• Despicable Me Minion Mayhem ride: Go along for a wide ride with Gru, his girls and the Minions for an anniversary celebration of Gru’s adoption of the girls.
 There are three individual phases of this ride with the first two watching the characters on video screens.
 Due to the low capacity of this ride and the popularity of the Despicable Me movies, wait times are longer than most at this park and could exceed one-hour during peak days.
-So if you get to the park early, you may just want to ride this one first.

-• Illumination’s Villain-Con Minion Blast: COMING SUMMER 2023, riders put their shooting skills to the test on an interactive blasting type game that features state-of-the-art gaming technology.
-Villain-Con Minion Blast replaced Shrek 4-D which closed last year.
+• Illumination’s Villain-Con Minion Blast: Officially opened in August 2023, riders put their shooting skills to the test on an interactive blasting type game that features state-of-the-art gaming technology.

 New York